-3.8 Soil Vapor Investigation
+3.6 Soil Vapor Investigation

-Vapor intrusion sampling will be conducted in accordance with the New York State Department of Health (NYSDOH) Guidance for Evaluating Soil Vapor Intrusion in the State of New York.
-Vapor intrusion sampling will be performed in the New Process Cleaners one-story building and at three adjacent two-story residences with basements located north of the site (Residence 1, 2, and 3) (Figure 7).
+Vapor intrusion sampling will be conducted in accordance with the New York State Department of Health (NYSDOH) Guidance for Evaluating Soil Vapor Intrusion in the State of New York, February 2024.
+Vapor intrusion sampling will be performed within adjacent commercial property (111 N Market Street) (Figure 10).
 The vapor intrusion investigation will include the following components: